GilvanTWS/exercise_programtion_logic/README.md

-# exercise_programtion_logic
-Solutions to the exercise lists from the Programming Logic course (1st semester – Computer Science at UFCA).
-Written in C, covering topics like conditionals, loops, arrays, and basic algorithms.
-A personal repository to track learning and practice.
+# 🧠 Programming Logic – Exercise Solutions

+This repository contains my solutions to the exercise lists from the **Programming Logic** course, taken during the first semester of the **Computer Science** program at [UFCA](https://ufca.edu.br) (Federal University of Cariri).

+All exercises are implemented in **C**, focusing on foundational programming concepts and problem-solving skills.